 Other DPP parameters identified in this document as “configurable”.

 The DPP SS shall have a configurable peer selection mode.
-The two DPP SSs of a DPP link must be configured to the same selection mode in order to pair.
+Radios configured with any pairing mode, not intended to communicate with each other, can share the same frequencies.
+All DPP SSs that may communicate with each other using a DPP link must be configured to the same selection mode in order to pair.
 The DPP SS shall support the following two peer selection modes:

 Automatic Selection: If configured for Automatic Selection, a DPP SS shall identify its peer(s) using up to 7 preconfigured peer MAC addresses or Names.